 Rusty or Discolored Water

 If your water doesn’t look right, you shouldn’t drink from the taps.
 Rusty, discolored, or bad-smelling water indicates your pipes are corroding from the inside out.
-This is especially prevalent in older pipes that are made of cast iron or galvanized steel.
-It affects more than just the taste of your water too.
+This is especially prevalent in older pipes made of cast iron or galvanized steel.
+It affects more than just the taste of your water, too.
 It can cause blockages and weaken parts of the plumbing system, potentially leading to leaks and bursts.

 Frequent Clogs and Slow Drains